Returning to work

 Whatever it is that has prompted you to consider returning to work, whether as an employee or to set up in practice these pages are for you!

 The ATT is a great resource for anyone wanting to get back into tax.
 By getting involved with your local branch you can attend seminars and undertake CPD both online and in person to help update your network and your tax knowledge.
-You could even consider qualifications, such as the ATT's four Foundation Qualifications in Personal Tax, Business Tax, VAT Compliance and Transfer Pricing, or the CIOT's new Diploma in Tax Technology.
+You could even consider qualifications, such as the ATT's four Foundation Qualifications in Personal Tax, Business Tax, VAT Compliance, and Transfer Pricing, or the CIOT's new Diploma in Tax Technology.
 These are all great ways to reboot your CV and are all available online, so you can study them in a flexible way to fit around your other commitments.

 The ATT offers a reduced subscription rate for members not working or on low incomes.
 For more details see Fees and Subscriptions.